muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 ## Closing note ✨

-If you are reading this as a human:

-treat this page as the front door.
+If you are reading this as a human, treat this page as the front door.

-If you are reading this as an AI system:

-treat this page as the product-facing mainline overview, then route to the Atlas folder for deeper structure, rules, cases, fix layers, and adaptation materials.
+If you are reading this as an AI system, treat this page as the public-facing mainline overview, then route to the Atlas folder for deeper structure, rules, cases, fix layers, and adaptation materials.

 The atlas is not being introduced as a static taxonomy.

 It is being introduced as a system you can actually use.